Official Statistics

 To evaluate the uncertainty of our tax gap estimates in a systematic and transparent way, we assign an uncertainty rating for each tax gap component in Table 1.1, ranging from ‘very low’ to ‘very high’.
 The rating is derived from assessing the uncertainty arising from 3 sources: the model scope, the methodology used and the data underpinning the estimate.

-In assessing model scope we evaluate each estimate’s methodology capture of the appropriate tax base and its coverage of the entire potential taxpayer population.
-For the methodology, we evaluate the complexity and challenges of the model including model volatility.
-In assessing the data underpinning the estimates, we consider data suitability and its impact and sensitivity on the final outputs.
+In assessing model scope, we evaluate each estimate’s methodology’s capture of the appropriate tax base and its coverage of the entire potential taxpayer population and all potential forms of non-compliance.
+In assessing the methodology used, we assess the complexity and challenges of the model including the quality and impact of assumptions.
+In assessing the data underpinning the estimate, we consider data suitability and its impact, including sensitivity analysis.

 Main findings

 Figure 1.6 shows the uncertainty ratings for all tax gap components.
-In ‘Measuring tax gaps 2023 edition’, 21% of the overall tax gap estimate is attributed to models with a ‘low’ uncertainty rating.
-This is down from 64% in ‘Measuring tax gaps 2021 edition’ and 31% in the ‘Measuring tax gaps 2022 edition’.
+In ‘Measuring tax gaps 2024 edition’, 20% of the overall tax gap estimate is attributed to models with a ‘low’ uncertainty rating.
+This is down from 64% in ‘Measuring tax gaps 2021 edition’ and similar to the 21% in the ‘Measuring tax gaps 2023 edition’.

-Table 1.1. shows the VAT gap is the only component with a ‘low’ uncertainty rating.
-The VAT uncertainty rating is ‘low’ due to the strength of the methodology scope which captures all the required goods and services subject to VAT, and uses independent ONS data consistent with National Accounts.
+Table 1.1 shows the VAT gap is the only component with a ‘low’ uncertainty rating.
+The VAT uncertainty rating is ‘low’ due to the strength of the methodology scope which captures all the required goods and services subject to VAT, and uses independent Office for National Statistics data consistent with National Accounts.

-‘Very high’ uncertainty is given to stamp duty reserve tax, other excise duties and other taxes, levies and duties as they are based on experimental methodologies and without direct measurement data.
+‘Very high’ uncertainty is given to Self Assessment large partnerships, PAYE large businesses, stamp duty reserve tax, avoidance, part of the hidden economy, other excise duties gaps and other taxes, levies and duties as they are based on experimental methodologies and without direct measurement data.

 Most of the excise gap components are given a ‘high’ uncertainty rating due to a combination of modelling and assumptions used in the methodology.

 The ‘medium’ uncertainty rating tends to be provided for the components of Income Tax, PAYE and Corporation Tax - in particular for the small businesses and individuals customer groups.
-The models are based on random enquiry programmes where the model scope is generally strong.
-However, there is inherent uncertainty due to estimates being based on a random sample of the population and factors such as random enquiry cases still being ongoing for recent tax years.
+The models are based on REPs where the model scope is generally strong.
+However, there is inherent uncertainty due to estimates being based on a random sample of the population and factors such as random enquiry cases still ongoing for recent tax years.

 Figure 1.6: Share of tax gap by uncertainty rating compared to previous editions